math2001/FileManager/docs/contributing.md

-You want to contribute to this Package?
+You want to contribute to this package?
 Great!

 If you want to contribute to the documentation, you're at the right place.
 Otherwise, you should have a look [in the readme][0]